ModaOperandi/agora/recommendations/details/react.md

 [React](https://reactjs.org/) is Facebook's UI library for creating dynamic, quickly modified UI trees based on Javascript.
 It is easily the most popular Frontend UI/component library currently in use, with a rich toolset and powerful set of suggested patterns based in functional composition and immutability.
-Given it's simplicity and purity with regards to staying true to functional Javascript, it is also easily hackable, resulting in a large community of packages for creating "true to form" libraries that complement React's core feature set well.
+Given its simplicity and purity with regards to staying true to functional Javascript, it is also easily hackable, resulting in a large community of packages for creating "true to form" libraries that complement React's core feature set well.